-2. Get the Proper Supplies
+3. Get the Proper Supplies

-After you complete the Amy Style worksheet and video course, take a week to test out your new skills on a real-life application: envelope calligraphy!
+After you finish the course, take a week to test out your new skills on a real-life application: envelope calligraphy!
 Choose two special recipients to send mail to (you can always check out the More Love Letters letter requests), and calligraph envelopes for them!
-You will know how to calligraph an envelope from the last unit in the Amy Style video course.
+Try to create both of your envelopes within a week.

-6. Learn a Slanted Calligraphy Style
+6. Learn a Specific Calligraphy Style

-7. Continue to Create Projects
+7. Continue to Use Your Skills

 - Calligraphy Ampersand Art Tutorial

 - Abstract Watercolor Bubbles Creative Envelope (from the Three Creative Envelope Design Mini-Tutorials post)

 - Calligraphy Quote Art